ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A slight chance of showers and thunderstorms after 1am.
 Mostly clear, with a low around 71.
-Southeast wind 0 to 3 mph.<br></div>
+Southeast wind 0 to 3 mph.
+Chance
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">